-Creamy Red Pepper Pasta is so good, garlicky, savory, cheesy, and honestly just about everything and anything you’d ever want in a one pot pasta dish.
+Creamy Red Pepper Pasta with tender noodles, rich tomato cream sauce, fresh herbs, cheesy parmesan, and savory sausage in just 30 minutes.
 Make this with a side salad and some garlic bread and leave the table the happiest you’ve been in weeks.

 If just the idea of Creamy Red Pepper Pasta sounds delicious, imagine making (and eating) it.
 Friends, I almost couldn’t wait for it to be done to dive right into it.
 And I did have my fair share of BLTs (bites, licks, and tastes) along the way.
 You know when you take a little bit out to “test” and you eat that and then you take a little bit more out then a little more, and, well, I might as well just have sat down and eaten a big bowl of it to be honest by the time I got done “testing” it.